This page is in progress.

 Beny-sur-Mer Canadian War Cemetery

 Beny-sur-Mer Canadian War Cemetery is about 1 kilometre east of the village of Reviers, on the Creully-Tailleville-Ouistreham road (D.35).
 Reviers is a village and commune in the Department of the Calvados.
 It is located 15 kilometres north-west of Caen and 18 kilometres east of Bayeux and 3.5 kilometres south of Courseulles, a village on the sea coast.
-The village of Beny-sur-Mer is some 2 kilometres south-east of the cemetery.
+The village of Beny-sur-Mer is some 2 kilometres southeast of the cemetery.
 The bus service between Caen and Arromanches (via Reviers and Ver-sur-Mer) passes the cemetery.
 It was on the coast just to the north that the 3rd Canadian Division landed on 6th June 1944; on that day, 335 officers and men of that division were killed in action or died of wounds.
 In this cemetery are the graves of Canadians who gave their lives in the landings in Normandy and in the earlier stages of the subsequent campaign.
 Canadians who died during the final stages of the fighting in Normandy are buried in Bretteville-sur-Laize Canadian War Cemetery.
 There are a total of 2048 burials in Beny-sur-Mer Canadian War Cemetery.
-There is also one special memorial erected to a soldier of the Canadian Infantry Corps who is known to have been buried in this cemetery, but the exact site of whose grave could not be located.

 - Dalzell, B/66059 Corporal George Edward, d.
 6 June 1944: Grave I. E. 15.
 There is also a memorial to him in Mount Pleasant Cemetery, Toronto.
 (WWII – KIA D-Day)